Dearborn Public Library

 January 1923

-Mrs. Henry Ford renews her offer to give the land at Michigan and Mason for a library building.
+Henry Ford renews her offer to give the land at Michigan and Mason for a library building.

 April, 1923